webhavr/rustNotes/Rust Concepts.md

       }
       ```
 * **`Deref` Trait & Smart Pointers**
-  * Implementing the `Deref` trait allows you to customize the behavior of derefernce operator
+  * Implementing the `Deref` trait allows you to customize the behavior of dereference operator
   * Allows to treat the smart pointer as a reference in the code
   * **Example**
     ```